X

 | Potency | Comparable | Comparable |

-Clopidogrel (an antiplatelet agent used after heart attack or stent implantation) is a prodrug that must be converted into its active form via CYP2C19.
-Omeprazole strongly inhibits CYP2C19 — this means less clopidogrel is activated, and the cardiovascular protection after a stent may be compromised.
-Pantoprazole inhibits CYP2C19 only weakly and has this problem to a far lesser degree.
-For patients taking clopidogrel who need a PPI, pantoprazole is the clear standard.
+Clopidogrel (an antiplatelet agent after a heart attack or stent implantation) is a prodrug that has to be converted into its active form via CYP2C19.
+Omeprazole inhibits CYP2C19 strongly – as a result less clopidogrel is activated, and the cardiovascular protection after a stent can be impaired.
+Pantoprazole inhibits CYP2C19 only weakly and has this problem considerably less.
+In patients who take clopidogrel and need a PPI, pantoprazole is therefore the clear standard.

-Pantoprazole can be used in pregnancy after careful benefit-risk assessment.
-UKTIS considers it acceptable when a PPI is genuinely necessary.
-Non-pharmacological measures should always be tried first: elevating the head of the bed, avoiding late meals, and reducing triggers (fat, caffeine, alcohol).
-During breastfeeding, pantoprazole passes into breast milk in small amounts; no harm to the infant has been documented in practice.
+Pantoprazole can be used in pregnancy after a strict benefit-risk assessment.
+Embryotox (Charité Berlin) classifies it as acceptable if a PPI is necessary.
+Non-medicinal measures should, however, be tried first: raising the upper body when sleeping, avoiding late meals, reducing triggers (fat, caffeine, alcohol).
+During breastfeeding, pantoprazole passes into breast milk in small amounts; in practice no harm to the infant is known.

-In older patients, critical review of the PPI indication is particularly important: the osteoporosis and fracture risk is elevated, the risk of B12 and magnesium deficiency is greater, and susceptibility to C. difficile infection is substantially increased.
-No dose adjustment is required in renal impairment.
-In severe hepatic impairment: maximum 20 mg daily.
+In older patients, the critical review of the PPI indication is especially important: the osteoporosis and fracture risk is increased, the risk of B12 and magnesium deficiency is greater, and the susceptibility to C. difficile infections is considerably increased.
+No dose adjustment is required with kidney impairment.
+With severe liver impairment: max.
+20 mg daily.

-The dominant theme in the brite app for pantoprazole: patients who have been taking a PPI for years without knowing why — and the rebound that causes stopping attempts to fail.
+The dominant topic in the brite app with pantoprazole: patients who have been taking the PPI for years without knowing why – and the rebound that makes stopping attempts fail.

 | Observation | Frequency | Typical comment |